 |

-| IC1318, Eastern portion of the Gamma Cygnus Nebula.
-I call it the Sadr Strait |
+IC1318, Eastern portion of the Gamma Cygnus Nebula. |

-| A glowing H-Alpha region just east of Sadr, the 2nd magnitude central star of the Northern Cross.
-In general form this region reminds me a lot of the Lagoon Nebula.
-This region is much larger and higher in the sky.
-It looks to me like two islands separated by a dark sea strait, thus my favorite name for it, the Sadr Strait.
-This is the Eastern area of a much larger region called the Gamma Cygnus Nebula, which extends to the left of the bright star Sadr as well as above and below this view. |
+A glowing Hydrogen-Alpha region just east of Sadr, the 2nd magnitude central star of Cygnus the swan.
+This region reminds me of the Lagoon Nebula.
+But this region is much larger and further north in the summer's Milky Way.
+It looks to me like two islands separated by a dark sea or strait, thus my favorite name for it, the Sadr Strait.
+This is the Eastern part of a much larger area called the Gamma Cygnus Nebula, which extends to the left of the bright star Sadr as well as above and below this view. |

 4" refractor

-at f4.3, with modified Canon 40D DSLR camera at Prime Focus |
+at f5, with modified Canon 40D DSLR camera at Prime Focus |